njordhov/droidbox/README.md

 If you use target-sdk 20 or later:

-Optionally change the neko/neko dependency to the latest version, e.g. ``3.1.0-beta1``
+Optionally change the neko/neko dependency in project.clj to the latest version, e.g. ``3.1.0-beta1``

 If you use a target-sdk below 20:

 1. Open project.clj
 2. Comment out the :javac-options
-3. Change dependencies to:
+3. Change dependencies to

     :dependencies [[org.clojure-android/clojure "1.5.1-jb" :use-resources true]